 War of the Colossal Beast will be released on Blu-ray by Scream!
 Factory on November 10, 2020.
-Special features will be announced nearer the release date.

 War of the Colossal Beast is a 1958 science fiction horror film written, co-produced and directed by Bert I. Gordon (Empire of the Ants; Necromancy; The Cyclops; et al) and produced by Carmel Productions and distributed by American International Pictures (AIP).

 The movie continued the storyline of the 1957 movie The Amazing Colossal Man, although it was not marketed as a direct sequel and features a different cast.

 Upon hearing of several recent robberies of food delivery trucks in Mexico (including an overly long sequence involving a hysterical delivery boy), Joyce Manning, Army officer Lt.
 Colonel Glenn Manning’s sister (though in The Amazing Colossal Man, his fiancee said he had no surviving family), becomes convinced that her brother survived his fall from the Boulder Dam at the end of the first film.
 Along with Army officer Major Mark Baird and scientist Doctor Carmichael, she goes to Mexico to look for him.

 It is discovered that Manning, now having grown to sixty-feet tall after being exposed to plutonium radiation, survived his fall from the Boulder Dam at the end of the previous movie, but he has gone insane and part of his face was left disfigured following his confrontation with the Army there, turning him into a zombie-like creature.